Adelaide Giants: 2023

+On 22 January 2023, the team won its first title in the Championship Series.

 Game day atmosphere

 The Adelaide Bite were known for their unique sports atmosphere.
-Their speciality was the Shark Tank – a section where fans could sit on the field right next to the Adelaide Bite home dugout and interact with players.
+Their specialty was the Shark Tank — a section where fans could sit on the field right next to the Adelaide Bite home dugout and interact with players.
 They also served a pig roast on the field as well as a drinks package.

 The nature of baseball allows kids to run around and chase foul balls.
 They even can run on the field in-between innings.
 There are many catchy songs, quirky walk up music selections from the players, and many in-game activations.

 In 2016, players from the Adelaide Football Club, Port Adelaide Football Club and Adelaide Strikers showed up to participate in a pre-game home-run derby that brought thousands of people to the stadium.

 Various entertainers appeared for their games including Ethan Hall (or "Hiccup Kid") who sang the national anthem while hiccuping before a game.
-Other famous anthem singers include Darth Vader.

 As the Bite, the team was known for its quirky off-field antics.
-On 1 April 1, 2016, the Bite fooled the world by announcing that baseball legend Derek Jeter would be joining the club as a player manager.
+On 1 April 2016, the Bite fooled the world by announcing that baseball legend Derek Jeter would be joining the club as a player manager.
 It would have been the most high-profile signing in Australian sports' history.
 The practical joke garnered international headlines including a story in The New York Times and the Yankees' Twitter account.